 Loosening them can be tough.
 So, it’s best to do it with the tires safely on the soil.

 Next up, we suggest you always keep a tire chock on hand.
 They’ll make the process a lot safer and easier.

 Finally, always keep your head away from the lever.
 It might jump right back to smack your face.
 Make sure you stay cautious, no matter what you do.

 There’s only so much you can learn from an article online.
 You know the steps, but now it’s time to show off your new-found skills in the field.

-That’s the only way you can honestly say you know how to use a high lift jack to change a tire.
+That’s the only way you can honestly say you know how to use a high lift jack.

 So, get your jacks and tires ready cause it’s time to start changing!